How to Live Frugally on One Income in 2022

 I only worked outside the home for a short time and later decided it would be better for me to stay home.
 I wanted to stay home and find a work-from-home job that fits my skills.

-When we became a one-income family with one child, our gross income was only between $25,000 and $35,000 per year.
+When we became a one-income family with one child, our gross income was between $25,000 and $35,000 per year.
 I only share these numbers to give you a frame of reference.

 I am not claiming it is easy to live frugally on a single income, but it can be done for most people.
-You just need to learn the best strategies on how to live frugally on one income that work for you!
+You just need to learn the best strategies for how to live frugally on one income that work for you!

 Things to Consider Before Taking the Leap

-Make a plan for an emergency fund
+- Make a plan for an emergency fund

 Going from two incomes to one can require some financial adjustments so it’s important that you and your spouse create a plan of action.